Living Here

 Clean Up Australia Day is Australia’s largest community-based environmental event held annually during the first week of March.
 The event encourages schools, businesses and the community to get involved to remove litter from local parks, roadsides, creeks and beaches.
 Register Online

-Our region often experiences hot and humid weather in early March, and last year’s Clean Up Australia day on Sunday 6 March coincided with a heatwave event.
-The regions north of the Tropic of Capricorn have been participating in the Great Northern Clean Up since 2009, and aligning with the Great Northern Clean Up enables participation in cooler months reducing fatigue, heat and dehydration risks to participants.
+Our region often experiences hot and humid weather in early March, and the Clean Up Australia day on Sunday 6 March, 2022 coincided with a heatwave event.
+Participating in the Great Spring Clean Up in cooler months reduces fatigue, heat and dehydration risks to participants.

-Council sincerely appreciates the communities ongoing support of Clean Up efforts in the Gladstone region and hope that people will be able to register a site for the Great Northern Clean Up event in September.
+Council sincerely appreciates the communities ongoing support of Clean Up efforts in the Gladstone region and hope that people will be able to register a site for the Great Spring Clean Up event in September each year.

-Further details regarding the Great Northern Clean Up will be provided closer to the date.
-Please follow the link for more details on the Great Northern Clean Up https://www.cleanup.org.au/gncu.
+Please follow the link for more details on the Great Spring Clean https://register.cleanup.org.au/.

 Cleaner Road Runoff research project